PIANO TUNING IN LINCS & E.ANGLIA

 By 1989, I had a shop in Lowestoft, and I wrote a fascinating computer program that could sort all my tuning jobs into months, days, and times of day.
 It could estimate appointment times by calculating mileage, and by allowing for the size of a job, it could also adjust the price scale and produce statistics.
 I have to say that I would rather have spent my life programming than driving a thousand miles a week.
 In 1990, I suffered a severe bout of glandular fever, which led to Chronic Fatigue Syndrome for 14 years and, sleeping up to 20 hours a day, I was unable to do any significant amount of work until 2004, when I RECOVERED and began trying to rebuild a living.
 I married Beth in 2002, and we moved to Great Yarmouth in 2007, when we thought we had a recording studio and a museum space.
-Without donations, I will be fine, but PianoHistory.Info may not survive.
-If every visitor to this site donated just one pound, we would have a proper museum building, and much-improved facilities for research within our own archives.
+After 10 years there, we moved to Burwell, where (by the kind generosity of Wharton Agriculture Ltd.) we have a barn space for our piano time-line.

 Pianogen.org panio paino pinao pisno Piano History Centre